 Research Internship

-To date, 21 evidence-based projects have been completed by Research Interns, with topics ranging from feeding tube placement to the impact of vein trans-illumination on venipuncture in children and from the needs of families of hospitalized children to the perceptions of nurses caring for patients with low likelihood of recovery in critical care areas.
+To date, over 100 evidence-based projects have been completed by Research Interns, with topics ranging from feeding tube placement to the impact of vein trans-illumination on venipuncture in children and from the needs of families of hospitalized children to the perceptions of nurses caring for patients with low likelihood of recovery in critical care areas.

 Purpose of the Program